-with $n$ the predicted rate of detectable magnetar (yr$^{-1}$), $N_{det}$ our number of detections (GW and/or EM) within a given sample, $N_{tot}$ the total number of BNS simulated, $R$ the BNS merger rate (Gpc$^{-3}$ yr$^{-1}$), and $\mathcal{V}$ the simulated volume (Gpc$^{3}$).
-In equation \eqref{eq:rate}, the astrophysical BNS merger rate~$R$ is a very uncertain term, difficult to estimate with a modeling approach, as the formation of the binary depends on a number of unconstrained parameters, namely the efficiency of the common envelope phase \citep{common_enveloppe_efficiency}.
+with $n$ the predicted rate of detectable magnetar (yr$^{-1}$), $N_{det}$ our number of GW and/or EM detections within a given sample, $N_{tot}$ the total number of BNS simulated, $R$ the BNS merger rate (Gpc$^{-3}$ yr$^{-1}$), and $\mathcal{V}$ the simulated volume (Gpc$^{3}$).
+In Eq. \eqref{eq:rate}, the astrophysical BNS merger rate~$R$ is a very uncertain term, difficult to estimate with a modeling approach, as the formation of the binary depends on a number of unconstrained parameters, namely the efficiency of the common envelope phase \citep{common_enveloppe_efficiency}.
 Observationally, the evaluation of the merger rate is also uncertain, as the population of observed BNS that have merged consists of only two systems.
 Using Bayesian inference on the LVK O3 GW catalog with a number of prior models, \cite{mass_distrib} conclude that the BNS merger rate is comprised in the range 10 $-$ 1700 Gpc$^{-3}$ yr$^{-1}$.
 From the fact that no BNS merger has been confidently claimed from O4 data so far (despite the increased BNS range compared to the previous observing run), \cite{factor_bns_range} infer a merger rate of 7.6 $-$ 250~Gpc$^{-3}$.
-Using a modeling approach, \cite{et_data} find a merger rate of 23 $-$ 107~Gpc$^{-3}$ yr$^{-1}$ for a common envelope efficiency $\alpha$ between 0.5 and 1.0, respectively.
+Using a modeling approach, \cite{et_data} find a merger rate of 23 $-$ 107~Gpc$^{-3}$ yr$^{-1}$ for a common envelope efficiency $\alpha$ of 0.5 and 1.0, respectively.
 Since this modeled rate is consistent with the LVK O3 results, we provide the number of detection per year assuming a $R = $~100 Gpc$^{-3}$~yr$^{-1}$ merger rate.
-Due to the high uncertainty of the merger rate, we recommend considering the $R = $~10~Gpc$^{-3}$~yr$^{-1}$ and $R = $~1000~Gpc$^{-3}$~yr$^{-1}$ as well.
-The reader can divide or multiply by 10 the number of detection per year for the more "pessimistic" (i.e. with less BNS mergers, meaning less detectable millisecond magnetars) or "optimistic" scenario, respectively.